xamdel/custom-instructions-loader/roadmap.md

 -[x] Implement basic background script for extension lifecycle

 ### Misc
--[] Display error in popup when text areas not found (modal not open)
+-[x] Display error in popup when text areas not found (modal not open)

 ### 5. UI
 -[] Make it look good